Unsure if this article is relevant to you? If you fall into one of the following teams, we would highly recommend reading on!

 Also, a quick win here would be that it's not that popular yet.
 Some of the biggest brands out there are still not utilizing the power of a Blur Hash.

-You can find out why Blur Hash exists, how it works and what the steps to implementation look like, via the following link:
+You can find out why Blur Hash exists, how it works and what the steps to implementation look like, via this link.

 Furthermore, lazy loading ensures that only the images within a defined scrollable range are loaded - i.e. not everything is loaded at once - this enables better page/network efficiency.